 Morag Barrett, founder and CEO of SkyeTeam, an international human resources consulting and leadership development company, says this is achievable with a relatively modest technology investment.
-SkyeTeam has adopted flexible working with all global team members working from home by using a range of technologies to make collaboration seamless, including apps for sharing files, emails, and calendars, Skype, and telephone conferencing for meetings.
-“We are platform agnostic, which enables us to communicate and share information globally in support of our client projects,” she says.
+SkyeTeam has adopted the anywhere office with all global team members working from home by using a range of technologies to make collaboration seamless, including apps for sharing files, emails, and calendars, Skype, and telephone conferencing for meetings.
+"We are platform agnostic, which enables us to communicate and share information globally in support of our client projects," she says.

 On the cultural front, the anywhere office requires a high degree of trust.
-Barrett suggests four key steps for creating an organizational culture that supports a flexible workforce:
+Barrett suggests four key steps for creating an organizational culture that supports a flexible work force:

 • Effective communication.
 Keeping a dispersed team up-to-date is critical, so communicate all news, good or bad, across all mediums and channels.

 • Meetings that matter.
 Pointless meetings hurt any team, but particularly remote ones, so have a clear purpose and goal for every meeting and an agenda that makes it clear to everyone what is expected; follow up with clear actions and next steps.